graphql/graphql-spec/spec/Section 3 -- Type System.md

 Union types have the potential to be invalid if incorrectly defined.

+1. A Union type must include one or more member types.
-1. The member types of a Union type must all be Object base types;
+2. The member types of a Union type must all be Object base types;
    Scalar, Interface and Union types must not be member types of a Union.
    Similarly, wrapping types must not be member types of a Union.
-2. A Union type must define one or more unique member types.
+3. A Union type must define one or more unique member types.

 ### Union Extensions